ardorlab/MIDAS/README.md

 Welcome to the Modularly Integrated Design Assistance Suite (MIDAS) repository.
 MIDAS utilizes inheritance, object-oriented, and functional programming to create a simple, robust tool for solving optimization problems.
-It has been applied primarily to nuclear engineering design problems, but it has been built to handle any optimization problem.
+It has been applied primarily to nuclear engineering design problems, but it has been built to handle all kinds of problems.

 MIDAS is designed to provide users with a variety of optimization methodologies to solve opimization problems with a focus on nuclear engineering design problems.
 Containing multiple optimization methodologies in a single package allows for the reuse of code in multiple ways leading to a shorter, simpler, and more versatile optimization package.